barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 "GetSendQuota"
 "ListUsers"
 ```

 That list quite rocks and hey, here's the M$ Windows Fanboy back again.
 This guy used `DescribeRegions` to validate the tokens which is quite tricky.
 Also the `GetSendQuota` attempts looks pretty sneaky to me.
 Since it either is a email spammer who salvages other accounts or another funky method to trick the AWS API like `sns:publish`.
 Will check this another day.
-The guy from Jakarta (Indionesia) used `ListUsers` - all or nothing right?
+The guy from Jakarta (Indonesia) used `ListUsers` - all or nothing right?

-I'll let the canarytoken be scanned for some more days and implement a monitoring alert for my [AWS LoginGuard](https://benjitrapp.github.io/AWS-LoginGuard/) to raise the bar on my alerting capabilities.
+I'll let the Canarytoken be scanned for some more days and implement a monitoring alert for my [AWS LoginGuard](https://benjitrapp.github.io/AWS-LoginGuard/) to raise the bar on my alerting capabilities.
 Also I hope that one day someone will trigger one of the other credentials like the k8s config to let me learn fancy ways to validate k8s credentials.

 ### Upgrade